 My most recent book is entitled Rubble: The Afterlife of Destruction (Duke University Press, 2014).
 Based on extensive fieldwork in the region where the Gran Chaco lowlands meet the Andes, this book examines space through the rubble that is part of its materiality.
 Rubble proposes a theory of ruins as rubble that is based on the ethnographic examination of the material, historical, and affective ruptures congealed in lost cities from the seventeenth century, derelict train stations, overgrown Jesuit missions and Spanish forts, stranded steamships, mass graves, abandoned towns, and forests razed by agribusiness, as they are entangled with each other and with the towns, cattle ranches, farms, and annual collective events that exist around them.
 For the rural poor, these palimpsests of debris evoke —rather than dead relics from a distant past— the haunting traces in the geographies of the present of the processes of destruction and violence that created them.
 The book shows that this experience is at odds with, and often challenges, the fetishized views of ruins embraced by the regional and scholarly elites.
 The experience of the peop le who live amid these constellations of rubble reveals that the modernist, elite infatuation with ruins is based upon the disregard for the rubble generated by capitalist and imperial forms of destruction.
 Drawing from anthropology, history, geography, philosophy and the ethnographic analysis of constellations of debris from multiple eras, this book brings to light the salience of rubble not only as a set of objects but also as a spatial and conceptual category.

-I’m currently working on a book tentatively entitled Opaque Planet: Outline of a Theory of Terrain.
+I’m currently working on a book tentatively entitled Terrain: An Affective Materialism of Planet Earth.
 Based on a theoretical and comparative analysis of different geographies in various parts of the world, the manuscript examines the concept of “terrain” as the lens to analyze space through its materiality, texture, three-dimensional forms, and temporality.
 In particular, I analyze how the physical and three-dimensional dimensions of terrain in mountains, forests, plains, urban terrains, and the ocean affect mobility, visibility, violence, and state territoriality and are inseparable from the temporal rhythms of a planet in motion.

 On my blog Space and Politics, I examine questions about space, affect, and violence in relation to contemporary political events (such as the Egyptian insurrection, the Occupy movement, or agribusiness expansion in Argentina) as well as my preliminary theorizations of the nature and politics of terrain.